Co-dfns/Co-dfns/docs/LIMITATIONS.md

 * Dyadic Transpose does not permit duplicate axes
 * Binomial is not implemented correctly for some values
+* Arrays of rank > 4 are not supported
+* Character types are not supported
+* Nested arrays are not yet supported
+* Enclose (⊂) is not supported
+* Partitioned Enclose (⊂) is not supported
 * Indexed assignment and selective assignment are not supported yet
 * User-defined operators are not supported yet
 * Lexically scoped trad-fns are not supported yet
-* Nested arrays are not yet supported
-* Enclose (⊂) is not supported
-* Partitioned Enclose (⊂) is not supported
-* Character types are not supported
 * Error Guards are not supported yet
 * Namespaces with free references are not supported yet